napadronga/attendance_tracker/README.md

 - View minimum required attendance
 - View missed days
 - Submit an excuse for an absence
+- View excuse status: pending, approved, rejected, or not submitted
+- View updated attendance status such as absent or excused

 ### Teacher Features
 - Login as a teacher